Personal relationships of Michael Jackson

 Having first been introduced to Lisa Marie Presley by her father's backup singer, Myrna Smith, in 1974, Jackson reconnected with Lisa Marie in November 1992.
-Shortly after becoming involved with her, in 1993, Jackson was subjected to his first set of child sexual abuse accusations, followed by similar allegations in 2003.
+Shortly after becoming involved with her, in 1993.
 Presley supported Jackson as he became dependent on pain medication, and eventually helped convince him to enter drug rehabilitation.
 In a telephone call, he proposed marriage to Presley.
 She agreed, and the two wed on May 26, 1994, at a private ceremony in the Dominican Republic.
 Married life for the couple was difficult, and the union ended in divorce in August 1996.
 Presley and Jackson continued to date, on and off, for four more years after their divorce.

 Throughout his marriage with Presley, Jackson maintained a friendship with Debbie Rowe.
 She was the assistant of the pop singer's dermatologist and had been treating his appearance-changing disease vitiligo since the mid-1980s, and while he was separated from but still married to Presley.
 Rowe suffered a miscarriage and lost their baby in March 1996.
 Following the ordeal and the finalization of his first divorce, Jackson wed the pregnant Rowe on November 15, 1996, in Sydney, Australia.
 From the marriage, two of Jackson's three children were produced: son Michael Joseph "Prince" Jackson, Jr. (born February 13, 1997) and daughter Paris-Michael Katherine Jackson (born April 3, 1998).
 Jackson and Rowe divorced in April 2000, with Rowe giving full custody rights of the children to Jackson.
 His third and final child, son Prince Michael Jackson II, was born to an unnamed surrogate mother on February 21, 2002.